 our natural island

-Barbuda is truly a natural paradise.
+Barbuda is truly a natural paradise, suddenly threatened now by the construction of an 'international airport'.
 The dense Barbudan bush hides all kinds of wildlife not seen on other Caribbean islands, including deer and wild boar, land turtles and guinea fowl.
 There are cattle, horses, and donkeys often wandering about in the village and sheep and goats return to their pens at night.
 There are several salt ponds where it is possible to collect sea salt and see a great variety of endangered bird life, and in the fabulous Codrington Lagoon - a Ramsar site of international importance - live the most spectacular of all the birds, the rare Magnificent Frigate Bird which has a thriving colony of approximately 2500 birds, one of the largest in the world.

 Barbuda is a haven for birdwatchers who come to see the Frigate birds and many other rare species including Ospreys, Whistling Ducks, Tropicbirds and the yellow Barbuda Warbler - known locally as the Christmas Bird and the only one of its kind in the world.